-So Cam distilled the Christmas puddings by putting them in the botanical basket of our still and distilling a base of juniper, cinnamon, star anise, coriander seed and angelica over the top of them.
+So Cam distilled the Christmas puddings by putting them in the botanical basket of a still and distilling a base of juniper, cinnamon, star anise, coriander seed and angelica over the top of them.

 He was also working on a gin aged in 125-year-old ex-Grants Whisky barrels that stored Rutherglen Muscat for 80 years, which he blended with the pudding gin.
 To finish, he added a slight tweak of Rutherglen Classic Muscat to round out the palate with a touch of richness.

 The result smelt like gin and tasted like Christmas.
 With juniper-led Christmas tree notes and plum pudding character, it is perfect sipped over ice, mixed with ginger (ale or beer), or made into one of these delicious cocktails.

 For our 2017 release, Cam added a touch of our own muscat that has been sitting in barrels which previously aged Pedro Ximenez.
-So we got more depth, more complexity.
-An even more Christmas-y gin.
+So we got more depth, more complexity and an even more Christmas-y gin.

 And since 2018 we have made the gin even more special, as the puddings for the distillation are made by the three founders and their kids – Mackenzies, Gregors and Joneses.
 As an addition to Wilma’s go-to recipe, we add a splash of last year’s Australian Christmas Gin.